 A hurdle we had to overcome was the creation of the shapes of the warehouses on the map as this is not easy to do with available GIS data.
 The warehouse shapes, because there was only a limited number, were created one by one and placed on the map.
 Design wise I think we might have saved some developer time if we had designed it a bit more simply but it did look beautiful.

-Messed with this a little bit this morning.
-More details to come.
+Messed with this a little bit in the morning before work.

 This is a friends app where you can draw a box around your yard, it gives you an estimate on the cost to mow it and sends out a yard crew to do it for you.
 Super easy.